-These data show that mallard are occasionally using habitats associated with the wall, for breeding, but overall this is not an important site for the species.
+These data show that mallard are occasionally using habitats in the vicinity of the wall for breeding, but overall this is not an important site for the species.

 New Zealand scaup

 New Zealand scaup appear to have the shortest breeding season of these five waterbird species at Lake Rotoiti, and were highly productive during the first two years of this study.
 In the 2005-2006 breeding season all young (18) were recorded between December and January.
 In the 2006-2007 breeding season, 72 juveniles were recorded between December and March.